mihah023/Applied-Mathematics-Portfolio/README.md

 ---
 ## 📜 Relevant Certifications & Credentials

-Yes, I know this list is already getting a little long—and honestly, it’s probably going to keep growing! 🧠✨ I’m just someone who gets curious about new things and enjoys learning along the way, whether it’s a new tool, a new concept, or another data problem that makes me go “wait… how does this work?” 🧩
+Yes, I know this list is already getting a little long—and honestly, it's probably going to keep growing! 🧠✨ I'm just someone who gets curious about new things and enjoys learning along the way, whether it's a new tool, a new concept, or another data problem that makes me go "wait… how does this work?" 🧩

-Maybe if you check back in a few years, this section will be ridiculously long. 😂 But for now, I’m still learning, experimenting, and figuring things out one course (and one bug) at a time. 💻
+Maybe if you check back in a few years, this section will be ridiculously long. 😂 But for now, I'm still learning, experimenting, and figuring things out one course (and one bug) at a time. 💻

 Consider this just a little preview.
-There’s still a lot more I want to learn! 🚀
+There's still a lot more I want to learn! 🚀

 | Certification | Issuing Organization | Status / Completion | Link |
 | :--- | :--- | :--- | :---: |